boazbk/tcs/lec_02_representation.md

 We have seen that natural numbers can be represented as binary strings.
 We now show that the same is true for other types of objects, including (potentially negative) integers, rational numbers, vectors, lists, graphs and many others.
-In many instances, choosing the "right" string representation for a piece of data is highly nontrivial, and finding the "best" one (e.g., most compact, best fidelity,  most efficiently manipulable, robust to errors, most informative features, etc.) is the object of intense research.
+In many instances, choosing the "right" string representation for a piece of data is highly non-trivial, and finding the "best" one (e.g., most compact, best fidelity,  most efficiently manipulable, robust to errors, most informative features, etc.) is the object of intense research.
 But for now, we focus on presenting some simple representations for various objects that we would like to use as inputs and outputs for computation.